| By John C

 stumble across some feature or landmark I would

+know from my memory-dreams.
 Once, a flickering gray light of particular

 intensity trembled through the clouds above.
 I saw